-If you spend over 30 minutes in the saddle, you want to make sure that your ride is comfortable.
+You need a comfortable riding position if you spend more than 30 minutes in the saddle.
 One of the best ways to optimize comfort is by choosing the right type of handlebar.
-Flat and dropped handlebars are the most commonly available, so let’s see which one is the better type for you.
+Flat and drop handlebars are the most commonly available, so let’s see which one is the better type for you.

 Flat bars are generally more upright and thus offer a more comfortable riding position than drop bars.
 This is their main advantage over drop bars.
-Their major disadvantage is that without adding bar extensions they only offer one hand position, which can become uncomfortable on longer rides.
+Their major disadvantage is that they only offer one hand position without adding bar extensions, which can become uncomfortable on longer rides.
 They’re considered better suited for the majority of commuters, however.

 But now, let’s dive into more detail and consider the pros and cons of flat bars and drop bars.